webdesignsbytom/webdesignsbytom-app/README.md

 # Webdesignsbytom

-This app is deployed at [https://gorgeous-squirrel-497851.netlify.app/](https://gorgeous-squirrel-497851.netlify.app/) This app is deployed at [https://cute-pudding-2b5aa1.netlify.app/](https://cute-pudding-2b5aa1.netlify.app/)
+This app is deployed at [https://sprightly-fudge-16a82b.netlify.app/](https://sprightly-fudge-16a82b.netlify.app/)

 New design for portfolio site including new features for private sales.